Uvacoder/port-scriptedpixels/content/blog/animated-menu.md

 category: 'Web Development'
 ---

-This is going to be a post about how I made the animated menu for [Asian Football Awards](https://www.asianfootballawards.co.uk "Asian Football Awards").
+<p class="introduction">This is going to be a post about how I made the animated menu for [Asian Football Awards](https://www.asianfootballawards.co.uk "Asian Football Awards").</p>

 You can see the menu in action below, via [instagram](https://instagram.com/scriptedpixels):